 The Problem with the Typical Trailer Skirt

-The average trailer skirt is a comprised of a pair of panels made of plastic, aluminum or fiberglass that are affixed to the bottom of the trailer.
-By nature of their design and installation, the average trailer skirt is at risk to become damaged due to wear and tear.
+The average trailer skirt is comprised of a pair of panels made of plastic, aluminum or fiberglass that are affixed to the bottom of the trailer.
+By nature of their design and location on the trailer, the average trailer skirt is at tremendous risk of damage due to wear and tear.

-More importantly, the typical trailer skirt, if not properly secured or after significant wear and tear, can become detached and therefore become a danger to others on the road.
+More importantly, the typical trailer skirt, if not properly secured or after significant wear and tear, can detach and become a danger to others on the road.